Power Assumptions Matter: Evaluating End-user Laptop Energy Models for Sustainability Reporting of Browser-Based Web Services: Discussion

-Beyond laptop-based web interactions, similar mechanisms shape the energy profiles of other end-user workloads such as streaming and video communication.
-While this study focused on browser-based interactions, similar principles apply to other classes of end-user workloads, including streaming and video communication.
-Herglotz et~al.~\cite{Herglotz2025} demonstrated that energy measurement of video workloads requires precise synchronization between playback and power sampling.
-Our observations for the \textit{TV2} flow, which contained embedded autoplay videos, show markedly higher average power and total energy consumption than non-video pages, consistent with the controlled findings of Herglotz et al.~\cite{Herglotz2025}.
-Whereas their work isolated and synchronized video playback under laboratory conditions, our setup captured realistic end-user browsing sessions in which short videos appeared as part of ordinary news-site activity.
-Together, these perspectives confirm that even brief embedded videos can dominate device-level energy use, highlighting the need for category-specific modeling in sustainability reporting.
+Although this study focuses on browser-based interactions, similar effects are expected in other end-user workloads, including streaming and video communication.
+In the \textit{TV2} flow, which included embedded autoplay video, we observed higher average power than on non-video pages, consistent with the controlled results of Herglotz et al.~\cite{Herglotz2025}.
+Whereas their study isolated and synchronized video playback under laboratory conditions, our setup captures realistic browsing sessions.
+Taken together, the results indicate that even brief embedded videos can dominate device-level energy use, motivating category-specific modeling in sustainability reporting.